Kheng in Bhutan

 Kheng people live in southcentral Bhutan.
 It is the most widely spoken of the Eastern Tibetan languages in Bhutan.
 The Kheng inhabit a widespread area in the southcentral part of the kingdom, concentrated in Zhamgang District and western Mongar District.
 Zhamgang was once a collection of tiny principalities that were absorbed into Bhutan in the 17th century.
 One source gives specific details regarding the distribution of the Kheng: 'Near Zhamgang, the northernmost Kheng speaking village is Wangdugang on the Mangdechu [River].
 Around Zhamgang the Mangdechu forms the boundary between the Kheng and Nyenkha speaking areas.
 South of the village of Takma, however, Kheng is spoken on both sides of the Mangdechu.
 In the east, the Kurichu River forms the boundary between the Kheng and Tsangla speaking areas.
 As one crosses the high mountain ridge traveling south from Zhamgang on the main road, one enters Nepali speaking territory. '

 The Kheng language is part of the Eastern Tibetan branch of Tibeto-Burman.
 It is closely related to, yet distinct from, Bumthang and Kurtop.
 Kheng reportedly has 92 per cent lexical similarity with Bumthang, and just 47 per cent with Dzongkha (the national language of Bhutan).
 George van Driem says, 'Although it could be argued that the two languages Kheng and Kurtop are dialects of Bumthang on grounds of mutual intelligibility, there are essential differences between the phonologies of Kheng and Kurtop on one hand and that of Bumthang on the other.
 Moreover, the speakers of these three languages identify strongly with their respective homelands in Bumthang, Kurto and Kheng....
 The district capital of Kheng is Zhamgang proper.
 It has three dialects, all of which have significant differences.
 Within the vast Kheng area there is considerable dialect diversity, both lexically and in the way certain tenses are formed.
-The differences between the individual Kheng dialects are in some cases as great as the difference between any one of these and a given dialect of Bumthang. '
+Bhutan is having trouble finding teachers to teach in this language.

 What Are Their Lives Like?